 I am honored to have the privilege to witness how courageous and strong the human mind and spirit can be and greatly enjoy helping others.

 I grew up on a dairy farm in Wisconsin with my parents and older brother.
 I went to the University of Wisconsin-Eau Claire, where I met my loving husband and best friend.
 We moved to Portland, OR, where I received a Masters degree in Marriage, Couple, and Family Therapy from Lewis and Clark Graduate School in 2016.
-I am working towards my clinical license in Marriage and Family Therapy.

 I have been working with families since 2010 and have been clinically helping individuals, couples, and families along their journeys since 2013.
 I have worked in a state-funded problem gambling program, a residential treatment center for drug and alcohol abuse, and community counseling clinics where I provided services for many struggles that people experience, including: traumatic stress, depression, anxiety, communication issues, and parenting difficulties.
 I have also worked with families that have children who are gender diverse.